radiovisual/ckeditor-audioinsulator/readme.md

 ## Usage

-Once installed, you can use the new Embed Audio button in the Insert toolbar
+Once installed, you can use the *Insert Audio Tag* button in the Insert toolbar

 ![toolbar screenshot](media/screenshot-toolbar.png)

-This will let you embed an audio tag into the editor.
+This will let you embed an audio tag into the editor by supplying the .mp3 audio file, and an optional caption and credit.

 ## Output